thuynh26/cmpm121-f25-d3/PLAN.md

 - [] implement new player movement control system using the Facade design pattern
 - [] integrate browser localStorage API for game state to persist across page loads
 - [] add buttons to start new game
-- [] ddd buttons to toggle between geolocation and button gameplay movement ...
+- [] add buttons to toggle between geolocation and button gameplay movement ...
+- [] make some game tweaks
+  - [] move viewport with movement
+  - [] fill entire screen with grid
+  - [] move default player location to classroom
 - [] clean up and refactor code